-Calorie Counts on Menus do Make a Difference
+Calorie Info on Menus Makes a Difference

 - Displaying calories on eating out menus influences consumers to make lower calorie choices